 5.3

-Milling—Considerable losses of vitamins occur during milling of cereals and pulses.
+5.3.1 Milling—Considerable losses of vitamins occur during milling of cereals and pulses.
 Some vitamin-containing fractions are also lost in this operation.
 Whole-cereal flours (ATTA) are nutritionally superior as compared to milled flours (MAIDA).
-Unpolished rice contains more vitamins than polished rice.5
+Unpolished rice contains more vitamins than polished rice.

+5.3.2 Milling affects the bran portion of the millet grains, which reduces vitamins that are mainly accumulated in the outer bran layer of grains.
+Milling pearl millet grains results in a considerable decrease in vitamin B and a modest reduction in vitamin E, but milling and sieving of finger millet flour tends to decrease vitamins such as thiamine and riboflavin.

+5.3.3 Integration of Analytical Methods 5.3.1 Introduce updated analytical methods for the accurate quantification of vitamins in food products, such as liquid chromatography-mass spectrometry (LC-MS) and enzyme-linked immunosorbent assay (ELISA).

 6. STORAGE

 6.1